-Late Blight: Our specific objective is to breed improved cultivars for the industry that have foliar and tuber resistance to late blight using a combination of conventional breeding, marker-assisted strategies and transgenic approaches.
+Late Blight: One of our core objectives is to breed improved cultivars for the industry that have foliar and tuber resistance to late blight using a combination of conventional breeding, marker-assisted strategies and transgenic approaches.
 Through conventional breeding approaches, the MSU potato breeding and genetics program has developed a series of late blight resistant advanced breeding lines and cultivars that have diverse sources of resistance to late blight.
-In 2017 we conducted late blight trials at the Clarksville Research Center.
-We inoculated with the US23 genotype and the results are summarized in Figure 2.
-Over fourteen sources of resistance can be traced in the pedigrees of these resistant lines.
-This data infers that we have a broad genetic base to combine resistance genes and also should be able to respond to changes in the pathogen.
+In 2018, we conducted late blight trials at the MSU campus.
+We inoculated with the US23 genotype but lacked good disease progression due to the 2018 climate.
+We are not reporting late blight trial results this year.
+We did conduct detached leaf bioassays in 2018 to study late blight resistance in a mapping study.
+US23 gave us good infection in the detached leaf tests, so we know that our cultures are virulent.
+We will continue with late blight trials in 2019 on the MSU campus.